fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

 so difficult for me to really integrate into a community---since I had a so much difficulty accepting myself.

-"I'd realised that I had been born with a body that didn't reflect the way I was wired.
+"I'd realized that I had been born with a body that didn't reflect the way I was wired.
 My body was being flooded with hormones that affected my life in ways that felt totally foreign to me.
 I was seeing others, you girls, getting the changes that would have felt at home on me, while